How one food truck empowers students to go from classrooms to careers

 Bradford and the Compton School District had a vision to do more with their culinary arts program.
 Through Intuit’s donation of a $200,000 commercial food truck and providing curriculum to teach business and accounting skills, we’re able to partner with Bradford and the Compton School District to help students be more prepared for their future jobs.

+A rendering of a food truck.
 Industrial kitchen appliances in a food truck.

 In addition to having the option to get their food handler certification, students will also get hands-on experience working with commercial fryers, refrigerators and more as part of the food truck.
 “Whether they’re working in the hospitality industry or opening their own catering business,” says Bradford, “students will be able to use the skills they’re learning today to create their masterpieces tomorrow.”